Flags of Convenience

-Norwegian Air International (NAI) and Norwegian Air United Kingdom (NAUK), two subsidiaries of Norwegian Air Shuttle (NAS), have applied for foreign air carrier permits from the Department of Transportation (DOT).
-NAI’s application was granted in the last days of the Obama administration.
-While NAS is headquartered in Norway, it has established NAI and NAUK in Ireland and the UK, respectively, in order to take advantage of these countries’ less-restrictive labor and regulatory laws.
-By flagging aircraft in Ireland, for instance, NAI expects to be able to use flight crews employed under contracts governed by the laws of various Asian countries, including Singapore and Thailand.
-This scheme runs counter to the letter and spirit of the U.S.-EU Air Transport Agreement, but to the public interest as established in the U.S. aviation statutes.
+Two examples are Norwegian Air International (NAI) and Norwegian Air UK (NAUK), which are both subsidiaries of Norwegian Air Shuttle (NAS).
+While NAS is headquartered in Norway, NAI and NAUK have been established in Ireland and the UK, respectively, in order to take advantage of these countries’ less-restrictive labor and regulatory laws.
+By flagging in Ireland, for instance, NAI expects to be able to use flight crews employed under contracts governed by the laws of various Asian countries, including Singapore and Thailand.
+This scheme runs counter to not only the letter and spirit of the U.S.-EU Air Transport Agreement, but to the public interest as established in the U.S. aviation statutes.

-NAI is an example of a flag-of-convenience airline.
-This business model has been responsible for the destruction of the American maritime shipping industry.
+The flag-of-convenience business model has been responsible for the destruction of the American maritime shipping industry.
 In 1955, U.S.-flagged vessels carried 25 percent of the world’s tonnage with 1,072 ships.
-Today, U.S. carriers account for just 2 percent of world tonnage with 167 ships.
+Today, U.S. carriers account for just two percent of world tonnage with 167 ships.
 That falloff is a direct result of forum shopping, a process where ship owners opt to register and “flag” their vessels in a country that offers the most business-favorable laws governing their crews, taxes, and other aspects of their business.
 The U.S. airline industry employs more than 151,000 workers who support its international operations.
 Collectively, these workers earned $11.3 billion in wages in 2015.
-Together, U.S. airlines’ international operations contribute about $95 billion per year to the U.S. economy.
-Foreign flag-of-convenience carriers put those jobs and their economic benefits at risk.
+U.S. airlines’ international operations contribute about $95 billion per year to the U.S. economy.
+Foreign flag-of-convenience air carriers put those jobs and their economic benefits at risk.

-- The new administration should immediately move to reverse the DOT’s decision regarding Norwegian Air International and revoke or suspend the foreign air carrier permit.
+- The new administration should immediately move to revoke, suspend, or modify the DOT’s decision regarding Norwegian Air International and revoke or suspend the foreign air carrier permit.